ryarturogi/ts-string-utils/README.md

 `capitalize`(str: string) - Capitalizes the first character of the given string.

-`commonSubstring`(str1: string, str2: string) - Returns the longest common substring of the two given strings.
+`commonSubstring`(string: string, quantity: number) - Returns the longest substring of a string that appears at least "n" times in the string.

 `countOccurrences`(str: string, substring: string) - Returns the number of occurrences of the given substring in the given string.